 Mom spent hours painstakingly attaching a white lacy under-skirt to my dress, and a black lacy skirt to my sister’s.
 I had a hot pink lace “V” down the front and back with sequence – while my sister had black lace with the same theme.

 Spandex!
 I could move.
 Unlike my other dresses, I could easily pull on this dress in less than a minute.

 Which came in handy when I was almost disqualified from a regional competition.
 I went MIA.
-When I casually showed up, I had no idea the competition was underway.
-I had two minutes, or I’d be scratched.
+When I casually showed up, I had no idea the free skate portion was underway.
+I had two minutes to be on the ice, or I’d be scratched.